 This is probably what you grew up on.
-Foam takes some of the hassle out of applying a traditional cream by using an aerosol can to speed up the process.
+Who can forget the classic sound of foam leaving a can ?!On the plus side, foam takes some of the hassle out of applying a traditional cream by using an aerosol can to speed up the process.
 The thick foam coats the skin, moistening the hairs pre-shave.
 You save time on lathering up and most guys can usually remove any residual foam with a wet towel.

 However, much like cream, shaving foam creates a heavy lather that obscures the shaving purpose.
 This makes it more likely you'll miss a hair or two, requiring you to risk irritation by re-shaving freshly shaved areas of your face.